What is an IRS levy?

 IRS levies are serious and can cause significant disruption to both personal and business finances.
 Here’s how they impact employers:

-Failing to respond to an IRS levy or withholding the required amounts can result in severe legal and financial consequences for your business.
-The IRS can impose additional penalties, interest, and even seize your business assets.
-The law is clear: employers must comply with IRS levy orders.
+- Legal consequences: Failing to respond to an IRS levy or withholding the required amounts can result in severe legal and financial consequences for your business.

-While levies typically target individual employees, if the IRS issues a levy against your business’s bank account or assets, it can result in significant disruptions to your day-to-day operations.
-If the levy is for unpaid business taxes, your funds may be frozen, or assets could be seized, which could impact cash flow and ongoing operations.
+- Business disruption: While levies typically target individual employees, if the IRS issues a levy against your business’s bank account or assets, for unpaid business taxes, your funds may be frozen, or assets could be seized.

 Types of IRS levies